-- 3. Permit each voter to change his vote for any candidate, or upon any measure or question submitted to the voters, up to the time he begins the final operation to register his vote. - 4.
-Permit and require voting in absolute secrecy, and shall be so constructed and controlled that no person can see or know for whom any other elector has voted or is voting, save a voter whom he has assisted or is assisting in voting, as prescribed by law, and that no person may see or know the number of votes registered for any candidate or tamper with any of the registering mechanism. - 5.
+- or know the number of votes registered for any candidate or tamper with any of the registering mechanism. - 5.
 Have a counter, or other device, the register of which is visible at all times from the outside of the machine, which shall show during any period of voting the total number of voters who have operated the machine during said period of voting and have a protective counter, or other device, which shall record the cumulative total number of movements of the operating mechanism. - 6.
-Be provided with a lock or locks, by the use of which, immediately after the polls are closed, or the operation of the machine for an election is completed, all movement of the registering mechanism is absolutely prevented. - 7.
-Be so constructed that when properly operated it shall register or record correctly and accurately every vote cast. - 8.
-Be so constructed that a voter may readily learn the method of operating it.

-16.1-06-14.
-REQUIREMENTS FOR ELECTRONIC VOTING SYSTEMS.)
-Any electronic voting system used in an election in this state shall:

-- Provide facilities for voting for nominated candidates, for persons not in nomination, and upon questions or measures submitted to the voters. - 2.
-Permit each voter to vote for as many persons for any office as he is entitled to vote for, and shall allow each voter to vote in primary elections for candidates for nomination by the political party of his choice, but it shall preclude each voter from voting for more persons for any office than he is entitled to vote for, from voting more than once for the same candidate or upon the same measure or question submitted to the voters, or voting the ballot of more than one political party in any primary election.
+Be provided with a lock or locks, by the use of which, immediately after the polls are closed, or the operation of the machine for an election is completed, all movement of the registering mechanism is absolutely prevented. - Be so constructed that when properly operated it shall register or record correctly and accurately every vote cast. - Be so constructed that a voter may readily learn the method of operating it. - 16.1-06-14.
+REQUIREMENTS FOR ELECTRONIC VOTING SYSTEMS.
+Any electronic voting system used in an election in this state shall: - Provide facilities for voting for nominated candidates, for persons not in nomination, and upon questions or measures submitted to the voters. - 2.
+Permit each voter to vote for as many persons for any office as he is entitled to vote for, and shall allow each voter to vote in primary elections for candidates for nomination by the political party of his choice, but it shall preclude each voter from voting for more persons for any office than he is entitled to vote for, from voting more than once for the same candidate or upon the same measure or question submitted to the voters, or voting the ballot of more than one political party in any primary election. - 3.
+Permit each voter, insofar as is possible, by the replacement of spoiled ballots, to change his vote for any candidate, or upon any measure or question submitted to the voters, up to the time he begins the final operation to register his vote. - 4.
+Permit and require voting in absolute secrecy, and shall be so constructed and controlled that no person can see or know for whom any other elector has voted or is voting, save a voter whom he has assisted or is assisting in voting, as prescribed by law, and that no person may see or know the number of votes registered for any candidate or tamper with any mechanism.

-- 3. Permit each voter, by the replacement of spoiled ballots, to change his vote for any candidate, or upon any measure or question submitted to the voters, up to the time he begins the final operation to register his vote. - 4.
-Permit and require voting in absolute secrecy, and shall be so constructed and controlled that no person can see or know for whom any other elector has voted or is voting, save a voter whom he has assisted or is assisting in voting, as prescribed by law, and that no person may see or know the number of votes registered for any candidate or tamper with any mechanism. - 5.
-Have a counter, or other device, the register of which is visible at all times from the outside of the system, which shall show during any period of tabulation the total number of votes tabulated during the period of tabulation and have a protective counter, or other device, which shall record the cumulative total number of movements of the tabulating equipment. - Be provided with a procedure, by the use of which, immediately after the polls are closed, all voting is absolutely prevented. - 7.
-Be so constructed that when properly operated it shall, register or record correctly and accurately every vote cast. - 8.
-Be so constructed that a voter may readily learn the method of operating it. - 9.
+- 5. Have a counter, or other device, the register of which is visible at all times from the outside of the system, which shall show during any period of tabulation the total number of votes tabulated during the period of tabulation and have a protective counter, or other device, which shall record the cumulative total number of movements of the tabulating equipment. - Be provided with a procedure, by the use of which, immediately after the polls are closed, all voting is absolutely prevented. - 7.
+Be so constructed that when properly operated it shall register or record correctly and accurately every vote cast. - Be so constructed that a voter may readily learn the method of operating it. - 9.
 Permit voting by ballot card. - Permit voting for presidential electors by making only one mark or punch. - 11.
 Permit write-in voting and absentee voting. - 12.
-Permit the rotation of names of candidates on ballots where required by this title.
+Permit the rotation of names of candidates on ballots as required by this title.